Looking After Your Children’s Dental Health

 Early Orthodontic Assessment

 Early orthodontic assessment is important to prevent extensive orthodontic treatment in your child’s later years.
-We recommend an initial analysis as early as 7 years of age when the process of transition from primary teeth to permanent teeth has begun.
-Most structural issues are evident by this stage of a child’s development…
+We recommend an initial analysis as early as 7 years of age when the process of transition from primary teeth to permanent teeth has begun as most structural issues are evident by this stage of a child’s development.

 A common misconception is that the health of a baby’s primary teeth is of secondary importance since they will be replaced.
 This couldn’t be further from the truth.
 Aside from the importance of these teeth for the child for biting, chewing, and speaking during their childhood years, their health can affect the overall health of the child as well.
 Not only that, your child’s baby teeth help guide the correct growth of their permanent teeth and can help prevent malocclusion that may require extensive orthodontic treatment in the future.